-While I don’t personally eat a lot of cake, although I always taste them, I do enjoy making them.
-My tastebuds prefer a more savoury flavour, yet many of my family and especially my husband do have a sweet tooth.
-Loaf cake slices are easy to cut in half so that younger ones can have a finger of cake.
-My cakes are always made with love and with the minimum of artificial ingredients.
+While I don’t eat cake everyday, I enjoy making them.
+Although my preference leans towards more savoury flavours, many of my family and especially my husband do have a sweet tooth.
+Sharing my bakes is important to me and loaf cakes travel well.
+Also, they are easy to portion, either as a whole slice or cut in half so that younger ones can have a finger of cake.
+Most importantly the cakes I bake are always made with love and the minimum of artificial ingredients.

 Whatever you are making, baking and creating in your kitchens have fun preparing and sharing your feast.